If you’ve received a letter informing you of impending strike off action, you will need to act promptly.

 If you do wish to close the company down (and you have no debts) then you can simply let the process unfold and it will be formally dissolved.

-HMRC are explicit about the fact that striking off is when a company is ineligible is an offense.
 If your company has debts this makes you ineligible and you are better off following due protocol and either settling the debts first or, if appropriate, liquidating the company with the help of an insolvency practitioner such as ourselves.

 If you feel the strike off notice has been in error, you can email Companies House: